Love. Life. Here.

 Entertainment abounds in Ventura County, from large theaters to smaller, more intimate sites offering everything from professional international entertainers to community theater groups, as well as bands and orchestras.

-In nearby Camarillo, the Camarillo Community Theater and Marquie Dinner Theater present live performances of musicals and dramas, and the Performing Arts Pavilion at Constitution Park next to City Hall provides a pleasant outdoor setting for concerts.
+In nearby Camarillo, the Camarillo Community Theater and Marquee Dinner Theater present live performances of musicals and dramas, and the Performing Arts Pavilion at Constitution Park next to City Hall provides a pleasant outdoor setting for concerts.

 The Majestic Ventura Theater and Ventura College Theater present a variety of plays, musicals, concerts and programs for residents of Ventura.